in ,

 In individuals with type 1 diabetes, the prevalence of obesity has alarmingly increased in recent years, with poorly understood mechanisms resulting in the development of insulin resistance and cardiometabolic problems.

-T1D is linked to major long-term consequences that impact the cardiovascular system, eyes, kidneys, and nervous system as well as predispose to specific infections, which can result in noticeably higher mortality rates compared to non-diabetics.
+Type 1 Diabetes is linked to major long-term consequences that impact the cardiovascular system, eyes, kidneys, and nervous system as well as predispose to specific infections, which can result in noticeably higher mortality rates compared to non-diabetics.

-In predisposed young people, obesity and insulin resistance may hasten the onset of T1DM [ref].
-However, managing T1DM in those who are extremely obese can be difficult since aggressive insulin therapy may have negative anabolic effects on body weight, which worsens insulin resistance [ref].
+However, managing T1DM in those who are extremely obese can be difficult since aggressive insulin therapy may have negative anabolic effects on body weight, which worsens insulin resistance [Ref].

 Importantly, research suggests that there is a link between metabolic syndrome and obesity and the progression of both microvascular and macrovascular problems in people with T1D.

-Bariatric surgical procedures have positive effects on elements of metabolic syndrome.
-Leading to a decreased risk of hyperglycemia, dyslipidemia, hypertension, and inflammation, in addition to achieving significant and long-lasting weight loss.
+It reduces the risk of hyperglycemia, dyslipidemia, hypertension, and inflammation, in addition to achieving significant and long-lasting weight loss.

-Surgical Techniques for Type 1 Diabetics
+Surgical Techniques for Type 1 Diabetes

-1. Biliopancreatic diversion with duodenal switch.
+- Biliopancreatic diversion with duodenal switch.

-2. Adjustable gastric banding.
+- Adjustable gastric banding.

-3. Sleeve gastrectomy.
+- Sleeve gastrectomy.

-4. Roux-en-Y gastric bypass.
+- Roux-en-Y gastric bypass.

 In one study, Roux-en-Y gastric bypass was the most popular treatment among 65% of the participants.

-Loop gastric bypass (mini-gastric bypass) [ref] and single-anastomosis duodenoileal bypass were other treatments that were documented [ref].
+Loop gastric bypass (mini-gastric bypass) [Ref] and single-anastomosis duodeno-ileal bypass were other treatments that were documented [Ref].

 Diversionary bariatric procedure